fabien-roy/glo-2005-sportsapp/CONTRIBUTING.md

 ## Development

 ### Code style

+Code style is validated with pylint in `app` and `tests` directories.
+The CI check will not pass if pylint catches anything.

 No comment should be in the source code.
 Some exceptions are small explanations.
 In those rare cases, comments are clear and tiny.